pimatic/pimatic-guide/development/extending-mobile-frontend.html.md

 <script src="https://gist.github.com/sweetpi/9157350.js?file=template.coffee"></script>

-Then you need to define the HTML-template with the a corresponding id in an extra added HTML/Jade file:
+Then you need to define the HTML-template with the corresponding ID in an extra added HTML/Jade file:

 <script src="https://gist.github.com/sweetpi/901c222517bd627a50b3.js?file=item-template.html"></script>

-and define the behavior by adding a item class in an extra added JS/CS file;
+and define the behavior by adding an item class in an extra added JS/CS file;

 <script src="https://gist.github.com/sweetpi/901c222517bd627a50b3.js?file=item-class.coffee"></script>